- 1 General Overview

 The Advanced Cable Tester contains several types of analysis circuitry for testing the different types of pins.
-With the exception of the lower speed USB2 pins, a given pin type is not tested by multiple analysis circuits.
-The tests have been carefully selected to provide test coverage, while not increasing system cost or impacting accuracy.
+With the exception of the lower-speed USB2 pins, a given pin type is not tested by multiple analysis circuits.
+The tests have been carefully selected to provide test coverage, while not increasing system cost of impacting accuracy.

 VBUS, GND: Tested using power pin tester.